Observational Evidence for Primordial Black Holes: A Positivist Perspective: Dynamical and Accretion Evidence

-Ali-Ha{\"i}moud and Kamionkowski~\cite{Ali-Haimoud:2016mbv} calculate the accretion on the assumption that it is suppressed by Compton drag and Compton cooling from CMB photons and allowing for the PBH velocity relative to the background gas.
-The point here is that accreting gas will have an inward velocity ($v_{\rm in}$) relative to the expanding background of CMB photons and the Thomson drag of these photons will inhibit accretion at sufficiently early times.
-They find the spectral distortions are too small to be detected, while the anisotropy constraints only exclude $\fPBH = 1$ above $10^{2}\,\Msun$.
-Horowitz~\cite{Horowitz:2016lib} performs a similar analysis and gets an upper limit of $30\,\Msun$.
-Poulin {\it et al.}~\cite{Serpico:2020ehh} argue that the spherical accretion approximation probably breaks down, with an accretion disk forming instead, and this affects the statistical properties of the CMB anisotropies.
-Provided the disks form early, these constraints exclude a monochromatic distribution with masses above $2\,\Msun$ as the dominant form of dark matter.
+Later, an improved numerical analysis of pregalactic PBH accretion was provided by Ricotti {\it et al.}~\cite{Ricotti:2007au}.
+They used a more realistic model for the efficiency parameter $\epsilon$, allowed for the increased density in the dark halo expected to form around each PBH and included the effect of the velocity dispersion of the PBHs [\ie~the $V$-term in Eq.~\eqref{eq:Bondi}] on the accretion in the period after cosmic structures start to form.
+They found much stronger accretion limits by considering the effects of the emitted radiation on the spectrum and anisotropies of the cosmic microwave background (CMB) rather than the background radiation itself and excluded $\fPBH = 1$ above $10\.\Msun$.
+However, this problem has subsequently been reconsidered by several groups, who argue that the limits are weaker than indicated in Ref.~\cite{Ricotti:2007au}.
+Ali-Ha{\"i}moud \& Kamionkowski~\cite{Ali-Haimoud:2016mbv} calculate the accretion on the assumption that it is suppressed by Compton drag and Compton cooling from CMB photons and allowing for the PBH velocity relative to the background gas.
+The point here is that accreting gas will have an inward velocity relative to the expanding background of CMB photons and the Thomson drag of these photons will inhibit accretion at sufficiently early times.
+They find the spectral distortions are too small to be detected, while the anisotropy constraints only exclude $\fPBH = 1$ above $10^{2}\.\Msun$.
+Horowitz~\cite{Horowitz:2016lib} performs a similar analysis and gets an upper limit of $30\.\Msun$.
+Serpico {\it et al.}~\cite{Serpico:2020ehh} argue that the spherical accretion approximation probably breaks down, with an accretion disc forming instead, and this affects the statistical properties of the CMB anisotropies.
+Provided the disks form early, these constraints exclude a monochromatic PBH distribution above $2\.\Msun$ as the dark matter.